 CBHC pays on a cost reimbursement basis, which means that expenses must be paid prior to requesting reimbursement from CBHC, including purchases using a credit card.
 The credit card bill must be paid prior to including the expense on the reimbursement request.

 Expenses included on the reimbursement request must reflect services performed or items purchased and received during the contract term, including salaries.
 We recommend that reimbursement requests for the first and last months of the contract period are double checked to be sure that expenses are included in the correct contract term.
-For credit card purchases, use the date paid and total amount paid on the credit card bill on the reimbursement back up form.

 A reimbursement request must be submitted for each month in which the program has expenditures to be charged to CBHC.
 Do not include expenses from a range of more than one calendar month on each request; however, if billable expenses from prior months are missed, they may be included on the current month’s request.
 Reimbursements may be submitted more than once per month with prior CBHC approval.
 Final reimbursement requests are due forty-five (45) days after the end of the contract period.
 All items included on a reimbursement request must have been included in the budget or have received prior written CBHC approval.

-Reimbursement requests may be emailed to the CBHC Fiscal Representative.
-If a PDF request is emailed, also include the Excel version.
+Reimbursement requests may be emailed to the CBHC Fiscal Representative in Excel format.

 Please note: